 Do your due diligence to be the best dog advocate you can be.

-About the author: Jill Breitner, is a professional dog trainer and dog body language expert loving and living her life on the west coast of the USA.
+About the author: Jill Breitner, is a professional dog trainer, award winning author and dog body language expert loving and living her life on the west coast of the USA.
 She is the author of Dog Decoder, a smartphone app about dog body language recommended and used by veterinarians, shelters, trainers, educators and guardians worldwide.
-Jill has been teaching gentle handling/basic husbandry skills to clients and their dogs for 40 years, to be your pets advocate for a happier and stress free life.
+Jill has been teaching gentle handling/basic husbandry skills to clients and their dogs for 40+ years, to be your pets advocate for a happier and stress free life.
 Join Jill on her Dog Decoder Facebook page